JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 }
 ```

-If used properly, the "vulnerable code" does the same job than the "safer code".
-But combine with the previous request, the query generated becomes:
+If used properly, the "vulnerable code" does the same job as the "safer code".
+But combined with the previous request, the query generated becomes:

 ![05](images/05.png)

-Which is a perfectly valid query:
+This is a perfectly valid query:

 ![06](images/06.png)